jonesrussell/blog-jekyll/_posts/2024-08-12-understanding-go-interfaces.md

 date: 2024-08-12
 categories: [golang]
 tags: [golang, interfaces, programming, software-design]
-description: "Master Go interfaces with practical examples and real-world use cases.
+summary: "Master Go interfaces with practical examples and real-world use cases.
 Learn how to write more flexible and maintainable code using interface-based design."
 ---

 Ahnii,